kbase/cdm-prototype-starrocks/README.md

 # CDM prototype StarRocks dockerfiles

-These are an extremely naive Dockerfiles allowing deployment of StarRocks front end and compute nodes in Rancher.
+These are extremely naive Dockerfiles allowing deployment of StarRocks front end and compute nodes in Rancher.

 ## IMPORTANT NOTE